Frank Cameron: International career

 Cameron made his Test debut at Kingsmead in Durban along with five other New Zealanders, and took six wickets in that first match, more than any other New Zealand bowler bar Jack Alabaster.
 However, though his bowling helped to keep the winning target down to 197, New Zealand lost the match by 30 runs after Peter Pollock took six for 38 in reply.
 In the second Test, Cameron celebrated his first five-wicket-haul, which included a brace of wickets of South Africa's number four and five.
 Cameron also dismissed South Africa's number three and six on his way to five for 83, but South Africa took a lead of 99 on first innings of the four-day match.
 After thirteen wicketless overs in the second innings, Cameron was not required to bat as New Zealand batted out 68 overs for the draw.

 Cameron got a five-wicket-haul in the next match as well, taking five for 48 as South Africa were bowled out for 190, 195 behind New Zealand's first innings total.
 Cameron was then part of an unbeaten 49-run tenth-wicket partnership with wicket-keeper Artie Dick, before New Zealand declared, setting a target of 408 for South Africa to chase in a little over a day of the four-day match.
 After Alabaster had taken the first three wickets, South Africa were 315 for 5 before Cameron got his first wicket of the innings – dismissing Kim Elgie for 12.
-Still, he bowled economically, conceding 42 from his 26 overs, with only captain John Reid having a lower economy rate, and with the help of Reid's two wickets at the end South Africa were bowled out for 335, giving New Zealand their first Test win away from home.
+Still, he bowled economically, conceding 42 from his 26 overs, with only captain John R. Reid having a lower economy rate, and with the help of Reid's two wickets at the end South Africa were bowled out for 335, giving New Zealand their first Test win away from home.

 With the series tied at 1–1 with two matches to go, New Zealand had a shout at gaining their first series win.
 That was quickly quenched – Cameron bowled 30 wicketless overs in the fourth Test at the Wanderers, and New Zealand's batting yielded twice as South Africa registered a win by an innings and 51 runs.
-Still, New Zealand drew the series, after Cameron took the final wicket.
+Still, New Zealand drew the series, after Cameron took the final wicket in the fifth test.
 His match bowling figures then read 28.5–7–94–2, but with the final ball of the over he had South Africa's number 11 Harry Bromfield caught.
 Bromfield had been batting for the past half hour without scoring a run, though he had been in a partnership of 14 with 55 runs required for the win or 21 minutes required for the draw.
 Thus, Cameron finished his maiden Test series with 20 wickets at a bowling average of 24.65.